The next economy in action

 We set up Onion Collective CIC in 2013, when plans for a major development of flats on the marina quayside of our hometown in Watchet had just fallen through.
 Rather than witness more commercial development that had no community benefit, we realised that by pooling our skills and resources we could help empower our community to make the decisions about what developments take place themselves.

 We spent two months asking people 'What does Watchet need for a stronger future?'
-From that consultation, we then built a purpose built Visitor Centre and restored Boat Museum, restored a derelict field to a community garden, built a pavilion with 50 volunteers and started a project called Watchet Community Makers.
-We are now developing plans for a cultural enterprise tourism development on the Quayside.
+From that consultation, we then built a purpose built Visitor Centre and restored Boat Museum in 2016, and in 2021 opened a £7.3m arts Centre called East Quay.
+We are now developing a mapping tool with gaming company Free Ice Cream called Understory, and have a pilot facility growing mushrooms and mushroom products called Mycomill.
 The experience we have gained from these projects mean that we can now help other communities achieve the same.

 Onion Collective's directors have a wide-ranging previous experience, from establishing and running community facilities, managing tourist attractions, academic and government research and consultancy, TV production management, local environmental conservation work and staging exhibitions and cultural events.
 Naomi and Jessica were key players in the delivery of the Minehead EYE project, a youth centre initiative built with a £3.2m Myplace grant.